-3.2.8 OVERHEAD ALLOCATIONS
+4.2.8 OVERHEAD ALLOCATIONS

-In accordance with Jemena's Cost Allocation Methodology (CAM) Policy and other Finance Policies, indirect such as network and corporate overheads, Zinfra Support Services fees, property cost recovery are charged to the projects.
+In accordance with Jemena's Cost Allocation Methodology (CAM) Policy and other Finance Policies, the direct, indirect and Enterprise Support Functions (ESF) costs are charged to projects.

 Information on overhead allocations in project estimates should be obtained from Asset Investment.